(updated April 10, 2026)

 Hoerner went on to post an 8-2 record with 17 saves and a 1.47 ERA for the 1968 Cardinals.
 The left-hander ranked second in the National League in saves to the 25 by Phil Regan of the Cubs and his ERA was second on the club to the 1.12 achieved by Bob Gibson.

 Led by Gibson’s 28, Cardinals starters pitched 63 complete games in 1968.
-Hoerner only was needed for 49 innings and he usually was effective, allowing no earned runs in 40 of his 47 appearances.
+Needed only for 49 innings, Hoerner usually was effective, allowing no earned runs in 40 of 47 appearances.

 “Joe is almost as much of a machine out there as Bob Gibson,” Cardinals reliever Wayne Granger said to the St. Louis Post-Dispatch.
 “He just goes out there and does the job time after time.”